IELTS Pie and Bar Chart

 When you describe two graphs together it is better to describe one first in one paragraph and the next in the following paragraph.

-Avoid trying to cross reference the information - this is usually not necessary and is quite complex to do.
+Avoid trying to cross reference the information unless it's clearly necessary in order to compare the information well.
+But usually it's not necessary and is quite complex to do.

 When you have a chart like this you will need to select the information carefully as there may be a lot of information.